Justin01Wu/others/aws/aws.md

 - By creating CNAME with the existing domain name service provide
 - OR by creating a record with Route 53

+### AutoScaling
+AutoScaling attempts to distribute instances evenly between the Availability Zones that are enabled for the user's AutoScaling group.
+Auto Scaling does this by attempting to launch new instances in the Availability Zone with the fewest instances.

 ## SWF
 - Amazon SWF consists of a number of different types of programmatic features known as actors.
 Actors can be workflow starters, deciders, or activity workers.
 - These actors communicate with Amazon SWF through its API.
 You can develop actors in any programming language.